 Get your tax return filed ASAP

 The faster you get your taxes filed, the sooner you’ll see your return.
 Filing as soon as the window opens lowers the risk of refund theft.
 Tax refund theft has been on the rise in recent years.
 A fraudster steals personal information and then uses it to file a fake tax return, taking the refund amount for themselves.
 Then, when the real taxpayer goes to file their return, they’ll get an error message saying they’ve already filed.
-It could take months for the IRS to verify your identify, sort out the fraud, and get you your actual tax refund.
+It could take months for the IRS to verify your identity, sort out the fraud, and get you your actual tax refund.
 It’s better to file early and avoid the risk altogether.

 File your taxes electronically